jellyrgb/jellyrgb/README.md

 =============

 ### About Me:
+- 👩‍💻 My name is Hyomin, and you can call me "Min".
 - 🌱 I'm currently learning computer science.
 - 🇺🇸 I'm in the United States.
 - 🇰🇷 My nationality is South Korea.